notqmail/notqmail/THOUGHTS.md

 Perhaps qmail-remote should allocate a fixed amount of DNS/connect() time across any number of MXs; this idea is due to Mark Delany.

-RFC 821 doesn't say what it means by ``text.'' qmail-remote assumes that the server's reply text doesn't contain bare LFs.
+RFC 821 doesn't say what it means by "text." qmail-remote assumes that the server's reply text doesn't contain bare LFs.

 RFC 821 and RFC 1123 prohibit host names in MAIL FROM and RCPT TO from